nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

    >  Results display indicate quick search is performed as no prefixes are specified.

    - Find tasks by tags: `find /t Jeremy`
-   > Events which has the tag [jeremy] will be listed.
+   > 30 Events which has the tag [jeremy] will be listed.

    - Find tasks by priority: `find /p h`
-   > Tasks with high priority will be listed.
+   > 4 Tasks with high priority will be listed.

    - Find tasks which are done `find /do`
-   > Three tasks (Collect Welfare pack, Cut hair and Push SMS Subscription) which are done are listed.
+   > 3 tasks (Collect Welfare pack, Cut hair and Push SMS Subscription) which are done are listed.

    - Find tasks which are undone `find /ud`
    > Remaining undone tasks will be listed.